Fall 2015 ABT 395/399 CLASS INFORMATION

 Dr. Bruce Webb

 Independent study in biotechnology under the supervision of a faculty member

 .
-1 to 4 credits hours/semester.
+1 to 4 credits hours/semester. normally, students enroll for 3 credits when the course will be completed in an academic semester and 4 credits when the project extends over the summer or more than one semester.
 Course may be repeated such that a maximum of 6 credits

 Agricultural Biotechnology major and consent of advisor before registration.